The nine-part, on demand course is available for $599.

 Your website is your institution’s No. 1 marketing and communications vehicle, and yet the challenges to continually enhance your college or university website seem to only increase as:

 Are you seeing the signs that your website needs some TLC?
-Whether you're planning for a content refresh, getting buy-in for a full-scale redesign, or executing other high-impact web projects, this conference on advanced website marketing will help you level up for the task.
+Whether you're planning for a content refresh, getting buy-in for a full-scale redesign, or executing other high-impact web projects, this on demand course on advanced website marketing will help you level up for the task.

 Get ready to transform the way your institution approaches the web.